Need Help? Give us a call.

 For as far as we’ve come in the gender equality movement, we’ve still got a ways to go.
 Nothing reveals the progress needed quite like the obstacles still faced by our nation’s female entrepreneurs.
-A daunting report by Democratic staffers of the Senate Small Business & Entrepreneurship Committee reveals what many of us feared to be true: women business owners are struggling to have access to the same opportunities as male entrepreneurs, especially when it comes to credit.
+A daunting report by Democratic staffers of the Senate Small Business & Entrepreneurship Committee reveals what many of us feared to be true: women business owners are struggling to have access to the same opportunities as male entrepreneurs, especially when it comes to credit and business loans for women.

 With women owning 30% of small businesses, they are only receiving 4.4% of total dollars in conventional small business loans made.
 Overall, they are receiving 16% of the conventional loans made and 17% of SBA-backed loans.
 So, not only are they struggling to get funded, but when they are approved, they’re receiving significantly smaller sums than their male counterparts.